PURPOSE OF JOB CLASS (NATURE OF WORK)

 GUIDELINES FOR JOB CLASS USE

-Receives general direction from a Social Service Program Administration Manager, Program Supervisor (Public Assistance) or other employee of higher grade.
+Receives general direction from a Social Service Program Administration Manager, Social Services Program Manager or other employee of higher grade.

 May lead lower level employees as assigned; may lead project teams for assigned initiatives and may coordinate a small number of project staff.

 EXAMPLES OF DUTIES